a-k-kord/nextgram-with-img/Readme.md

 ## Problem

-If the connection is slow and the user has time to click on the photo before the hydration completes, then next/Link will act as tag <a href=‘/photo/1’>, which will cause the page to reload completely instead of showing a modal window.
+If the connection is slow and the user has time to click on the photo before the hydration completes, then next/Link will act as tag \<a href=‘/photos/[id]’>, which will cause the page to reload completely instead of showing a modal window.

 ## Demo